“Of all my skills, none is more important than the ability to organize my time.”

 Allot some time to make music as soon as you rise, when your mind is at its most uncluttered.
 Even if you can only grab 20 minutes to warm up and touch on a couple of excerpts, be creative.

 Not a morning person?
 If you aren’t inclined to practice in the a.m., at least do some mental rehearsal or score study.

 Morning work puts us in a music-making mode that can last all day.

 As you assemble your routine, allow room for the unexpected.
 Sometimes an interruption will cut a session short; other times you’ll want to do extra work on a single piece.

 Be organized but also open to possibilities because creativity and flexibility go hand in hand.

-See Part 1 of The Musician’s Way for additional strategies that optimize practice sessions.
+See Part 1 of The Musician’s Way for wide-ranging strategies that optimize practice sessions.

 © 2010 Gerald Klickstein